dart-lang/language/working/2364 - primary constructors/feature-specification.md

 The modifier `final` on a parameter in a primary constructor has no meaning for the parameter itself, because there is no scope where the parameter can be accessed.
-Hence, this modifier is used to specify that the instance variables declared by this primary constructor are `final`.
+Hence, this modifier is used to specify that the instance variable declared by this primary constructor parameter is `final`.

 In the case where the constructor is constant, and in the case where the declaration is an `inline` class or an `enum` declaration, the modifier